 A miscarriage is the loss of a baby during the first 23 weeks of pregnancy.

 According to the baby charity, Tommy’s, as many as 50% of all pregnancies end in miscarriage - most often before a woman misses a menstrual period or even knows she is pregnant.
 About 15% of recognised pregnancies will end in a miscarriage.

 Up to 80% of miscarriages occur within the first three months of pregnancy.
-Less often they occur after 20 weeks gestation; these are termed late miscarriages.
+Less often they occur after 20 weeks gestation, termed late miscarriages.

 What are the symptoms of miscarriage?